danybinuluke/Vaani---A-Speech_to_Text_Summarizer/README.md

 ## Success Rate
 Vaani currently achieves a **55% success rate** for transcriptions, translations, and summaries.
 Ongoing enhancements aim to improve these metrics significantly.

+## For Better Interface

+After running the Gradio cell, You'll be able to access the Gradio Live server.
+Please Click on that and Use Vaani on an entire different Tab for better visualisation

 ## Contributing
 Contributions are welcome!
 If you have ideas for improving Vaani, feel free to fork the repository, make changes, and create a pull request.
 You can also open issues for bugs or feature requests.